Profile Symfony requests and console commands with framework-aware performance monitoring

 Understand which controllers, event subscribers, services, and queries are driving slow Symfony requests.

-Profile console commands and worker-like workloads instead of limiting visibility to web traffic.
+Profile console commands instead of limiting visibility to web traffic.

 Move faster without custom plumbing